 The City of Shreveport has a separate sanitary sewer system designed to transport sewage alone.
 Separate stormwater drains convey rainwater and surface runoff directly to surface waters.
 In some communities, combined sewers convey sewage with stormwater runoff in one pipe.

 Each house and commercial building is served by a private service lateral.
 The service lateral conveys sewage from the property to the City’s sanitary sewer.
 An overview of a typical service lateral connection to the sanitary sewer is presented below.

 Why do Sanitary Sewer Overflows occur?

-System bottlenecks caused by improper grease disposal, inadequate maintenance and lack of cleaning.
+System bottlenecks are caused by improper grease disposal, inadequate maintenance, and lack of cleaning.

 What Can We Do to Prevent SSOs?

 Help prevent the buildup of Fats, Oils, and Grease (FOG).
 FOG may clog pipes, cause blockages, and is a major cause of SSOs.
 As a byproduct of cooking, FOG is usually found in: baking goods, butter, lard, shortening, cooking oil, fats, and oil from cooked meats, food scraps, gravy, mayonnaise, salad dressings, sauces, and sour cream.
 Dispose of these items in the garbage can.